xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

   </pre>
   </div>

-  **Tip:** When issuing the docker build command with this Dockerfile, make sure to use the -- squash flag: `docker build --squash -it openr .` This is required to prevent the size of the docker image from spiraling out of control.
+  **Tip:** When issuing the docker build command with this Dockerfile, make sure to use the --squash flag: `docker build --squash -it openr .`
+   This is required to prevent the size of the docker image from spiraling out of control.
    {: .notice--warning}